6 minute read

 Common Pricing Models for Marketing Consultants

 The typical marketing consultant charges based on one of two models.
 First, and maybe most common, is by an hourly consulting rate.
 The second is fixed bid on a project-by-project basis.
-Often this is based on their anticipated number of hours for a project multiplied by the hourly rates of the consultant.
-Those rates are generally depends on the geographical market of the consultant, economic factors such as the status of the economy, and the consultants current capacity or demand.
+Often this is based on a predetermined number of hours that are allocated to the project.
+This is simply the anticipated number of hours for a project multiplied by the hourly rates of the consultant.
+What those rates are will generally depend on the experience of the consultant, the demand, the geographical market, and other economic factors.
+Ultimately, you are paying for the time of the consultant with some kind of margin to cover expenses and profit.

 As a benchmark, in our experience, these fees tend to be between $65-$300 per hour.
-This can vary greatly depending on their resume, overhead and demand.
+This varies greatly depending on one’s resume, overhead and demand.
 For your average marketing consultant, fees are most commonly in the $100-$175 per hour range.
-This can often cause sticker shock to those that are comparing it to the salary of an employee that might be closer to $30 an hour.
+This can cause sticker shock to those that are comparing it to the salary of an employee that might be closer to $30 an hour ($60,000 per year).
 What you must do is consider all the things that go into a project.

 The Cost of Ownership